afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 |     4      |      2       | Minor Version   | Version of this specification     |
 |     6      |      2       | Flags           | Device capabilities               |

-Report ID 1 is not affected by versioning.
+Report ID 1 (input) is not affected by versioning.

 ### Magic number